AI Regulation: Can Policy Keep Up with its Potential?

 However, the prioritisation of innovation over regulation raises some concerns as to the Pace of Change compared to the Pace of Learning.

 Here, the Pace of Change refers to technological evolution, while the Pace of Learning represents our own human capacity to understand and remain current with these developments.
-As the above diagram displays, these intersected in the 1950s, but the introduction of compute (the technology which established the roots of AI) caused them to widen to an almost exponential degree.
+These intersected in the 1950s, but the introduction of compute (the technology which established the roots of AI) caused them to widen to an almost exponential degree.

 This acceleration is encouraged by policies such as the US and the UK’s which, while we hope they will ultimately bring good through the technologies and industries that they innovate, also have the potential to bring risk or harm if unchecked.
 In the US, the ‘Executive Order for Removing Barriers to American Leadership in AI’ replaced a more risk-based policy introduced during Joe Biden’s presidency, the ‘Executive Order for the Safe, Secure, and Trustworthy Development and Use of AI’.
 Similarly, the UK’s AI Opportunities Action Plan was unveiled in lieu of ‘The Artificial Intelligence (Regulation) Bill’, an attempt to introduce more strict legislation on its use which has been continually delayed or dismissed.